leoniemclaughlin7/cafe-board/docs/TESTING.md

 ## Manual testing

 Testing of the functionality of the website can be seen in the following tables.
-Each section of the website has been tested according to the feature and testing different devices and screen resolutions has been conducted using Google DevTools.
+Each section of the website has been tested according to the feature on the deployed site.
+Testing different devices and screen resolutions has been conducted using Google DevTools.

 ### Navigation Bar